-Approximately 11 percent (6.4 million) of children between the ages of 4 and 17 are diagnosed with ADHD in the United States.
+Approximately 8.8 percent (5.1 million) of children between the ages of 4 and 17 are diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) in the United States.
 Boys receive the diagnosis more frequently than girls, but the reason for this is not understood.

 The most common signs of ADHD are: